jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 `context` directory, create a file called `HoroscopeContext.js`.
 This is where all your horoscope context will be placed.

-At the top of this file, bring in `createContext` from `react` and create your context called `HoroscopeContext`.
+At the top of this file, import `createContext` from `react` and create your context called `HoroscopeContext`.
 Make sure to `export` it.

-Next, create a new component called `HoroscopeProvider`, that will take `props`.
-For your return statement, use your `HoroscopeContext` provider component and wrap it around your `props.children`.
+Next, create a new component called `HoroscopeProvider`, take in `props` as its parameter.For your return statement, use your `HoroscopeContext` provider component and wrap it around your `props.children`.
 Once complete, also export the component.

 Now it's time to navigate to your `src/index.js`.
 This is where we will use our `HoroscopeProvider` component, so import the component at the top of your file.